 If you pay rent by cheque and do not have sufficient funds in your account when your landlord tries to deposit it, your bank will usually charge a fee to your landlord.
 If this happens, your landlord is allowed to require you to pay a non-refundable fee of up to $25, but only if there is a term allowing for this in your tenancy agreement.

-Your landlord may charge you a non-refundable fee of up to $15 or 3% of your rent if you move to a new unit within the same property, but only if there is a term allowing for this in your tenancy agreement.
+Your landlord may charge you a non-refundable fee of up to $15 or 3% (whichever is higher) of your rent if you move to a new unit within the same property, but only if you request the move, and if there is a term allowing for this in your tenancy agreement.

 If you rent a unit in a strata building, the strata corporation may charge a move-in or move-out fee.
 Your landlord may require you to pay this non-refundable fee.